len-sla/dockerize_by_default/README.md

  ![cAdvisor in action](cadvisor.gif)

- If you still need more artilery there is also nice package prometeus graphana etc everything dockerised by Brian Christner's team https://github.com/vegasbrianc/prometheus
+ If you still need more more details  there is package prometeus graphana etc everything dockerised by Brian Christner's team https://github.com/vegasbrianc/prometheus
  ![Grafana](https://raw.githubusercontent.com/vegasbrianc/prometheus/master/images/Dashboard.png)